Jueves, 16 de junio de 2022, a las 20:15 horas

 José Maurício Nunes Garcia was a Brazilian composer, born in Rio de Janeiro in 1767.
 Known in his day as José Maurício, he was a contemporary of European masters Haydn, Beethoven and Mozart, and his music largely emulated their ‘Viennese School’ style of Classical composition.
 José Maurício was the son of Afro-Brazilian parents – Apolinário Nunes Garcia, a tailor, and Vitória Maria da Cruz, who was the daughter of enslaved woman Joana Gonçalves.
 José Maurício is also credited with championing the Western Classical style in the Americas.

-• Ave Maria – Tomás Luis de Victoria (1548-1611)/ed.
+Translation: Queen of Heaven, rejoice, alleluia.
+For He whom you did merit to bear, alleluia.
+Has risen, as he said, alleluia.
+Pray for us to God, alleluia. - Ave Maria – Tomás Luis de Victoria (1548-1611)/ed.
 Ronald Herder.
 Anja Hoy, soloist.
 Tomás Luis de Victoria is generally regarded as a giant of his time, the most influential Spanish composer of polyphonic music.
 Although much of his life passed in residence in Italy, his Spanish origin remained intact, finding its expression in profound Spanish mysticism.
 The Ave Maria is one of Victoria’s most moving and exquisite motets.

-• Annua Gaudia – J. David Moore
+- Annua Gaudia – J. David Moore

 Eli Abel, Scarlett Johnson, Roshan Sivaraman & Isaac Bernstein, soloists